 Best Handheld Vacuum Cleaner For Your Specific Needs?

 Everybody’s situation is different.
 If your current unit is working for you, you might not need a handheld–but odds are, your vacuum is leaving a lot to be desired–and also leaving dirt and hairballs behind, too.
-If so, there are a variety of considerations when choosing which to get.
+If so, there are a variety of considerations when choosing which handheld vacuum to buy.

 Do you plan on using it for extended periods of time (corded) or just as a short finishing touch (cordless)?
 Do you plan on using it to clean a variety of surfaces and areas, especially your hardwood floors (multi-functional with attachments) or simply to hit the couch and drapes a couple times a month (basic unit).